calmip/callisto/README.md

  - Edit the file vars.yml: at least choose laptop or server for the variable "callisto_living_on"
  - If installing on server, there are other variables to set (domain name, mail addresses etc)

+Managing the certificates:

+If installing on your laptop, you can use the self-signed certificates:

+    cp roles/proxy/files/cert.pem.dist roles/proxy/files/ssl
+    cp roles/proxy/files/key.pem.dist  roles/proxy/files/ssl

+If installing on a server, you should get secure certificates for the domains:
+ - {{ callisto_url }}
+ - dataverse.{{ callisto_url }}
+ - allegro.{{ callisto_url }}

 Then run the follwing command to create the containers and deploy Callisto on them:

     ansible-playbook -i inventory callisto.yml